nothings/stb/tests/caveview/README.md

 *         Only one wood type
 *         Colored glass becomes regular glass
 *         Glass panes become glass blocks
+*         Water is opaque
 *         Water level is incorrect
 *         No biome coloration
 *         Cactus is not shrunk, shows holes
 *         Chests are not shrunk
+*         Double-chests draw as two chests
-*         Chests, pumpkins, etc. are not rotated properly
+*         Pumpkins etc. are not rotated properly
 *         Torches are drawn hackily, do not attach to walls
 *         Incorrect textures for blocks that postdate terrain.png
 *         Transparent textures have black fringes due to non-premultiplied-alpha